ZettelGeist/zettelgeist/docs/tutorial.md

 note: "The novel opens with the lines 'In my younger and more vulnerable years my father gave me some advice that I’ve been turning over in my mind ever since.
 “Whenever you feel like criticizing any one,' he told me, 'just remember that all the people in this world haven’t had the advantages that you’ve had.'
 (Gatsby, 1)"
 ```

-- Note that you should put in single quotation marks within your outside quotes...
+- Note that you should surround quoted material in single quotation marks within your outside quotes...
+That's just a matter of form.
 Normal rules apply.
 No biggy.

-- That's a quote from the book.
-So you might want to write something about it (your own opinion of its importance, etc.) as well.
+- We just added a quote from the book.
+So you might want to write something about that citatio (your own opinion of its importance, etc.) as well.
 (Teachers want to hear your voice, and you want to remember why you took the note.)

-- Simple: You could just add something to the "note:" section itself
+- That's simple: You could just add something to the "note:" section itself

 ```
 "The novel opens with the lines 'In my younger and more vulnerable years my father gave me some advice that I’ve been turning over in my mind ever since.
 “Whenever you feel like criticizing any one,' he told me, 'just remember that all the people in this world haven’t had the advantages that you’ve had.'
 (Gatsby, 1) Comment: This is a famous first line and my teacher says that we should analyze it carefully."
 ```
-- That would do it.
-You have title, note, citation-page, and a comment (inside that last quotation mark).
-All the elements of a traditional notecard are there.
+- See the "Comment" at the end?
+That would do it.
+As a result, you have title, note, citation-page (Gatsby, 1), and a comment (inside that last quotation mark).
+All the elements of a traditional notecard are there, just within the "note:" field.
 So let's save that as a second note.

 - Just click "File>Download>Plain Text (.txt) again.
 It will automatically download (and get a new name with "(1)" added by Google Docs) -- so you don't have to do anything to change the filename, etc.  Just click.

 - Cool.
 Two notes are now in your research "card stack" for processing.
 If we did pull them into the system, they would be completely searchable and usable.
 Again.
-You could just take notes with "notes:" or "title: and note:" and that will do the job.
+You could just take notes with "notes:" or "title:" and "note:" and that will do the job.

 - But, you can do a lot more if you want to.
-ZettelGeist allows you to break up these elements of research notes in to each of the traditional elements listed on the "Note Format" page!
+ZettelGeist allows you to break up these elements of research notes into each of the traditional elements listed on the "Note Format" page!

 - So let's go back to our GDocs page and adjust this note to make a third with a little more -- zing!

-- Highlight "Comment: This is a famous first line and my teacher says that we should analyze it carefully." and cut it.
+- Highlight "Comment: This is a famous first line and my teacher says that we should analyze it carefully."
+Then cut it.

 - Make a new line and paste it.
 Then make the capital "C" into a lowercase "c" and put your comment in quotations, resulting in: